Entropy numbers of classes defined by integral operators: Discussion

 \section{Discussion}

-We begin with a brief historical comments on the Kolmogorov widths $d_n(\bW^r_q,L_p)$ of the univariate classes $\bW^r_q$.
+We begin with a brief historical comments on the Kolmogorov widths of the univariate classes $\bW^r_q$.
+We use the notation $W^r_q$ for these classes in order to emphasize that they are classes of the univariate functions.
 A more detailed history the reader can find, for instance, in \cite{VTbookMA}, p.79, Section 2.5.
 The Kolmogorov width was introduced in the Kolmogorov's paper \cite{Ko36}.
 The following theorem is known (see, for instance, \cite{VTbookMA}, p.37).

 \begin{Theorem} Let $1\le q$, $p\le \infty$, $r > r(q, p)$, then

 where

 \end{Theorem}